The author's daughter with her first find. Credit: Sara Lindberg

-So what do you do if there’s not a rock group near you?
-The following tips will help you design, organize, and maintain a Facebook "Rocks" group.
+So what do you do if there’s not a painted-rock group near you?
+The following tips will help you design, organize and maintain a Facebook "Rocks" group.

 - Create a public Facebook page and create and post simple guidelines.
-Include rules such as no rock hiding in national parks, state parks, private property, cemeteries, etc., along with reminders for respectful interactions between group members on the Facebook page.
+Include rules such as no rock hiding in national or state parks, on private property, in cemeteries, etc., along with reminders for respectful interactions between group members on the Facebook page.
 You can check other groups for examples of guidelines.

 - Designate at least two people as administrators for the page.
-These groups grow quickly, so it helps to have more than one person to manage the needs of the Facebook group.
+These groups grow quickly, so it helps to have more than one person to manage the administrative needs of the group.

 - Provide some basics about painting rocks.
 Purchase materials (acrylic paint, sealer, brushes) and paint colorful pictures and messages.
 Then hide the rock for others to find.
 When you find a rock of your own, you can either keep it or re-hide it.